I’ve been thinking a lot lately about Savannah, not about the warm Southern city, but about one of my former students with that Georgian nomenclature.

 If I don’t help her to read things beyond her realm of interest, she’s going to lose out on life opportunities.
 She is not going to survive in this world.

 With no grit, she will continue to fail her core classes.
 She will not be able to get into college.
-Most likely, she will not rise above her family’s place stuck in the cycle of poverty and thus not truly flourish as an adult.
+Most likely, she will not rise above her family’s place stuck in the cycle of poverty, and—sadly—that’s not the worst of it.
+An inability to read means a readiness to be taken advantage of.
+Without much change, Savannah might not have the privilege to truly flourish as an adult.

 I’d like to be naïve and think that endless choice reading can solve all the world’s problems and that my only goal as an ELA teacher is make kids passionate about books, but I live in a world outside my classroom.